Whole vs Term Life Insurance Guide 2023

 One of the things you will have to decide on is whether you want to invest in whole life insurance or term life insurance.

-Our whole vs term life insurance guide will talk about the differences between the two and their pros and cons so that you can make an informed decision about which one will be more suitable for your situation.
+Our whole vs term life insurance guide will discuss the differences between the two and their pros and cons so that you can decide which one is more suitable for your situation.

 Whole and Term Life Insurance – An Overview

 First things first.
-Before diving deeper into advantages and disadvantages, we need to discuss their differences.
+Before considering the advantages and disadvantages, we must discuss their differences.

-As you can probably deduce from the name, whole life insurance is a life insurance policy that covers a person from the moment they sign the policy to their death or until they stop paying their premiums.
+As you can probably deduce from the name, whole life insurance is a policy that covers a person from the moment they sign the policy until their death or until they stop paying their premiums.

 Aside from a regular death benefit, which is a lump sum paid out to your beneficiaries after your passing, whole life insurance also features a cash value component.
 What is it exactly?

-Throughout your policy, a portion of the premiums is invested.
-Once you reach a certain amount, you can borrow or withdraw from it, which is especially helpful when dealing with higher-than-usual expenses, whatever they might be.
+A portion of the premiums is invested throughout your policy.
+Once you reach a certain amount, you can borrow or withdraw from it, which is especially helpful when dealing with higher-than-usual expenses.

 On the other hand, term life insurance covers a person for a specific period.
 If you pass away during the coverage period, your beneficiaries will receive a death benefit.

 However, no one receives any money if you don’t, and you outlive your coverage.
-It is very common to take out a term life insurance around significant milestones, for example, when you become a parent.
+It is very common to take out term life insurance around significant milestones, such as becoming a parent

 Term vs Whole Life Insurance – Similarities and Differences